RishabhRD/nvim-cheat.sh/README.md

 ## Working

-The plugin exports 2 commands:
+The plugin exports 4 commands:

 - Cheat
 - CheatWithoutComments
+- CheatList
+- CheatListWithoutComments

 Each command accepts 0 or more arguments.
 Arguments decide the initial prompt text.